NOAA-Big-Data-Program/bdp-data-docs/nwm/README.md

 precipitation (precip) <br/>
 terrain routing (rtout)

 V2.0 has all model output fields available in NetCDF format.
 Model channel output including streamflow and related fields are available in Zarr format.
 V1.2 has all model output fields available in NetCDF format.
 For the current three versions of the dataset we have: A 41-year (February 1979 through December 2020) retrospective simulation using version 2.1 of the National Water Model, a 26-year (January 1993 through December 2018) retrospective simulation using version 2.0 of the National Water Model and a 25-year (January 1993 through December 2017) retrospective simulation using version 1.2 of the National Water Model.

 Learn more about the National Water Model: [http://water.noaa.gov/](http://water.noaa.gov/)

-## Accessing NWM Reanalysis on AWS
+## Accessing NWM Retrospective on AWS

 The NWM Retrospective version 2.1 is stored in Zarr and NetCDF Formats in these S3 buckets: